Finance

 The future looks promising.
 Based on the history of cryptocurrency in the Philippines, the government continues to support blockchain innovation.
 BSP is even exploring a Central Bank Digital Currency (CBDC) or digital peso.
 As education, technology, and regulation improve, cryptocurrency adoption is expected to rise across industries.

-🧠 Test Your IQ: Cryptocurrency in the Philippines!
+Test Your IQ about Cryptocurrency in the Philippines!

 Think you understood the key points about cryptocurrency’s growth, legality, and use in the Philippines?
 Take this short quiz to find out how much you’ve learned!